 Competitors in all competitions must be attending Secondary School, but not necessarily taking music lessons in school.

 The four exceptions to this are:Unison or 2 part Primary Choirs, Recorder Solo Primary, Recorder Ensemble Primary, or Primary School Orchestras.
 These competitions are for Primary Schools.

 Primary Pupils may not enter Secondary School competitions, except where there is a preparatory class within the secondary school.

-All competitions may be entered only once by an individual competitor with the exception of chamber music competitions, where a performer may participate in two different ensembles, but no more than this.
+All competitions may be entered only once by an individual competitor.
+There are two exceptions.
+1. An individual competitor may enter a competition twice when competing with two different instruments.(Please show the name of the instrument after your name on each application to clarify the double application) 2.
+In Chamber music competitions, a performer may participate in two different ensembles, but no more than this.

 All competitors (individual & group) must perform ONE piece only which must not exceed 5 minutes.
 The adjudicator will time all competitors and any performance exeeding 5 minutes will be disqualified from prize winning.
 There is one exception to this rule - Primary Orchestras may play two short contrasting pieces not exceeding 5 minutes in total.

 In orchestral competitions, all instruments (including piano accompaniment) must be played by students only.

 Competitors in ensemble competitions need not be members of the same school.

 Competitors are asked to provide their own accompanist, but if a festival accompanist is required an additional charge of €15 for each competition must be included with the entry fee.
 A complete copy of the piano part must be sent to Interschools Music Festival, WesleyCollege, Ballinteer, Dublin 16 to finalise the booking process.
 The closing date to recieve accompaniment music is Friday 14th February 2020.